dominictarr/feedopensource/docs.md

 the total deposits into that wallet, not the current balance. feel free to transfer that money into another wallet.

+links to tasks MUST be in the post that creates the issue, not in a comment.
+You can always edit an issue to add or remove links.

 ## badge

 ``` js